QAConv: Question Answering on Informative Conversations: Error Analysis

 \section{Error Analysis}

+We further check the results difference between answerable and unanswerable questions in Table~\ref{Tab:results_ans_unans}.
+The UnifiedQA T5 models outperform span-based models among the answerable questions, however, they are not able to answer any unanswerable questions and keep predicting some ``answers''.
+More interestingly, we observe that those span-based models perform poorly on answerable questions, as they can achieve a high recall but a low F1 score on unanswerable questions with a binary setting (predict answerable or unanswerable).
+This implies that existing span-based models tend to predict our task as unanswerable, revealing their weakness of dialogue understanding ability.

-We first check what kinds of QA samples in the test set are improved the most while finetuning on our training data under the chunk mode.
-We check those samples which are not exactly matched in the RoBERTa-Large zero-shot experiment but become correct after finetuning.
+Then we check what kinds of QA samples in the test set are improved the most while finetuning on our training data using RoBERTa-Large.
 We find that 75\% of such samples are incorrectly predicted to be unanswerable, which is consistent with the results in Table~\ref{Tab:results_ans_unans}.
-Next, we analyze the error prediction after finetuning.
+We also analyze the error prediction after finetuning.
 We find that 35.5\% are what-question errors, 18.2\% are which-question errors, 12.1\% are how-question errors, and 10.3\% are who-question errors.

-We also sample 100 QA pairs from the errors which have an FZ-R score lower than 50\% and manually check the predicted answers.
-We find out that 20\% of such examples are somehow reasonable (e.g., UCLA v.s.
+In addition, we sample 100 QA pairs from the errors which have an FZ-R score lower than 50\% and manually check and categorize these predicted answers.
+We find out that 20\% of such examples are somehow reasonable and may be able to count as correct answers (e.g., UCLA v.s.
 University of California, Jay Sonneburg v.s.
 Jay), 31\% are predicted wrong answers but with correct entity type (e.g., Eurasia v.s.
 China, Susan Flynn v.s.
 Sara Shackleton), 38\% are wrong answers with different entity types (e.g., prison v.s. drug test, Thanksgiving v.s., fourth quarter), and 11\% are classified as unanswerable questions wrongly.
+This finding reveals the weakness of current evaluation metrics that they cannot measure semantic distances between two different answers.